| |

 Douglas Fraser is a showman, musicologist, vocalist and

-performer on tenor banjo and tenor guitar.
+performer on tenor guitar and tenor banjo.
 He hails from

 three generations of professional entertainers and has